midsandhighs/cli_tools/README.md

 .bash_profile calls .bashrc at the beginning for showing pwd and git status if it is a branch.

 #### Future looking
-* Shell agnositc?
+* Shell agnostic?
 Compatibility with sh? tcsh? different bash paths?
 * tmux/mosh one way in for IRC access

 ### cli.sh: